 Make sure you are using a fresh touch-up paint for the best result.
 Using old paint might result in paint cracking and chipping.

 Not giving each layer enough drying time might result in a paint bubble, because the top layer dries faster than the bottom layers.
 Drying time varies from 30 min to 1 hour depending on the product and the temperature.

-7. Using nail polish instead of clear coat.
+7. Using a nail polish instead of a clear coat